|województwo: Małopolskie||voivodship: Lesser Poland (Cracovia)|

 |miasto na prawach powiatu: Kraków||city: Cracow|

-The cathedral [left] on the Wawel was built in the 14th century (consecrated in 1359) and dedicated to Saint Stanislaus, the patron saint of Poland.
+The Royal Archcathedral Basilica of Saints Stanislaus and Wenceslaus on the Wawel Hill [left] on the Wawel was built in the 14th century (consecrated in 1359) and dedicated to Saint Stanislaus, the patron saint of Poland.
 It was the place of the coronations of the Polish Kings and also their burial place.
 Also buried here are the poet Adam Mickiewics, the revolutionary Tadeusz Kosciuszko and the statesman Józef Pilsudski.
-The cathedral has the status of a Basilica minor.
+The cathedral has the status of a Basilica minor since time immemorial (probably the 18th century).
 In 1978, Karol Cardinal Wojtyła, Archbishop of Kraków, became the first non-Italian pope (John Paul II) since 1523.

 Wawel castle [right, no. 280: top right, and left, no. 431] was begun in the 13th century and subsequently enlarged.
 Most parts were erected under King Casimir the Great and King August II.
 Until 1610 it was the residence of the Polish kings.
 In 1611, King Sigismund III transferred the residence to Warsaw.